OlyCode/OlyCode.github.io/README.md

 Welcome to OlyCode
 ==================

-Olympia Code LLC is a small software development company located in Olympia, Washington.
+Olympia Code LLC is a small software development company founded by [Joe Mortillaro](/About-Me) in 2013 in Olympia, Washington.

 Games